MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-manage-report-layouts.md

 > [!NOTE]
 > In [!INCLUDE[prod_short](includes/prod_short.md)], the term "report" also covers externally-facing documents, such as sales invoices and order confirmations that you send to customers as PDF files.

+You can also use report layouts to add content to email messages.
+For example, report layouts can save time and help ensure consistency by reusing the same content when you communicate with your customers.
+To use custom report layouts with email, the file type for the layout must be Word.
+You cannot use the RDLC file type.
+For more information, see [Set Up Reusable Email Texts and Layouts](admin-how-setup-email.md#set-up-reusable-email-texts-and-layouts).

 ## <a name="introduction"></a>Introduction